tombetthauser/artists-in-tech-resources/README.md

-# Resources for Artists Getting into Tech
+# Some Resources for Artists Getting into Tech

 Some scattered resources for practicing artists transitioning to jobs in software engineering / UX etc. If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!